Kong/docs.konghq.com/app/_src/gateway/reference/expressions-language/language-references.md

 ### Type and operator semantics

-Here are the allowed combination of field types and constant types with each operator:
+Here are the allowed combination of field types and constant types with each operator.

-> **Note:** Rows represents field types that display on the left-hand side (LHS) of the predicate where columns represents constant value types that display on the right-hand side (RHS) of the predicate.
+In the following table, rows represent field types that display on the left-hand side (LHS) of the predicate, whereas columns represent constant value types that display on the right-hand side (RHS) of the predicate.

 | Field (LHS)/Constant (RHS) types | `String`                                | `IpCidr`       | `IpAddr` | `Int`                            | `Regex` | `Expression` |
 |----------------------------------|-----------------------------------------|----------------|----------|----------------------------------|---------|--------------|